pratistha-katwal/pratistha-katwal/README.md

 📱 **Structural Damage & Loss Prediction from Flooding App**
 Built a small ML-based prototype that predicts **structural damage and loss** based on the level and duration of flooding.
-Still improving it, but it's a fun mix of household data + machine learning!
+Still improving it, but it's a fun mix of household data + machine learning! 👉 [View the App](https://predictinglossanddamage-pratisthakatwal.streamlit.app/)

 🛰️ **Satellite & Remote Sensing Projects**
 Explored how NDVI, land surface temperature (LST), and land cover data can be used to study the impact of roadside vegetation in regulating local temperature.